Teesh/T3Sh/README.md

 > -? question

 ## T3Sh Poll Commands Help
-Poll for game scheduling with some options or with a phrase for the days
+Poll for game scheduling with some options or with a phrase for the days.
+This poll will automatically post in the game-scheduling channel

 ### Call Poll
 A poll can be called in one of 2 ways